Pulsar data analysis

 Time to solve a Newly Discovered Pulsar

 This pulsar was localised through imaging of a single observational epoch which provides us with its RA and DEC which are accurate to a few arc-seconds.
 The F0 and DM values of the pulsar were estimated using data from an epoch observation in which the pulsar was strongly detected.
 We used the reciprocal of the period value (in seconds) given in the waterfall plot of that observation to calculate F0.
 Similarly, from the same plot, we noted the DM and epoch of the observation.
-Using these values, we created a parameter file for this pulsar (in this case, J1244-4708.par) that contains an initial guess of its parameters.
+To get an initial guess for the binary parameters we use the following routine of presto, which uses non-linear least-squares optimizer for solving pulsar orbits

-cat J1244-4708.par
+cat J1242-4712_initial.par

 Time of arrival estimation